- Oops!Something went wrong.Please try again later.

 What’s young Aragorn got to do with anything?

+Turns out, nothing.
 Early reports about the series speculated that it would follow the adventures of young Aragorn, whose path prior to his introduction in The Fellowship of the Ring was long and winding.
 However, when Amazon tweeted, “Welcome to the Second Age,” which took place thousands of years before Aragorn’s birth, speculation was debunked.

 Is Peter Jackson involved?

-As soon as the news broke about Amazon’s purchase of the rights, fans speculated about the potential involvement of Peter Jackson.
+As soon as the news broke about Amazon’s purchase of the rights, fans wondered about the potential involvement of Peter Jackson.
 At first, Jackson stated that he wasn’t at all involved, saying, “I understand how my name could come up, but there is nothing happening with me on this project.”
 Later, Jackson changed his tune, saying, “I think they’re going to send us some scripts to see if we can help them along.
 I wish them all the best and if we can help them we certainly will try.
 It’s a big task.”

 Who’s attached to the series?